inducer/pycuda/doc/array.rst

     .. method:: __call__(*args, stream=None, out=None)

         Invoke the generated reduction kernel.
-The arguments may either be scalars or :class:`GPUArray` instances.
+The arguments may either be scalars or :class:`~pycuda.gpuarray.GPUArray` instances.
 The reduction will be done on each entry of the first vector argument.

         If *stream* is given, it must be a :class:`pycuda.driver.Stream` object, where the execution will be serialized.

-        With *out* the resulting single-entry :class:`GPUArray` can be specified.
+        With *out* the resulting single-entry :class:`~pycuda.gpuarray.GPUArray` can be specified.
         Because offsets are supported one can store results anywhere (e.g. out=a[3]).

 Here's a usage example::